xiagw/deploy.sh/README.md

 deploy.sh dependend GitLab and GitLab-Runner.

 How to detect program language with deploy.sh:
-- node: exist ./package.json or include `project_lang=node` in README.md
+- node: exist package.json or include `project_lang=node` in README.md
-- php: exist ./composer.json or include `project_lang=php` in README.md
+- php: exist composer.json or include `project_lang=php` in README.md
-- java: exist ./pom.xml or include `project_lang=java` in README.md
+- java: exist pom.xml or include `project_lang=java` in README.md
-- python: exist ./requirements.txt or include `project_lang=python` in README.md
+- python: exist requirements.txt or include `project_lang=python` in README.md
+- other: include `project_lang=other` in README.md
 # Description
 project_lang=shell